erizov/Professor/semester_09/lecture_59_distributed_systems_advanced/byzantine_fault_tolerance/univer.en.md

 ## Algorithm Definition

-Byzantine Fault Tolerance is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Byzantine Fault Tolerance (BFT) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Byzantine Fault Tolerance is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Byzantine Fault Tolerance (BFT) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science